-- The axes move one by one. - It is not necessary to define all the axes, only those to be repositioned. - The axes that make up the main plane of the machine move together.
+- · The axes move one by one. - It is not necessary to define all the axes, only those to be repositioned. - The axes that make up the main plane of the machine move together.
 Both axes need not be defined because the CNC moves the first one.
 The movement is not repeated when defining the second one, it is ignored.

-The main plane is formed by the XY axes, the Z axis is the longitudinal axis.
-To reposition first the X and Y axes and finally the Z axis.
+The main plane is formed by the X and Y axes, the Z axis is the longitudinal (perpendicular) axis and the machine uses the C and W axes as auxiliary axes.
+It is desired to first move the C axis, then the X and Y axes and finally the Z axis.